 Can I be evicted from my house despite my wanting to stay so I can work out the problems in the marriage?

 Potentially.
 See our Q&A regarding eviction from the marital home.

 If I file suit for divorce and have my spouse served with summons doesn’t that mean he/she has to move out?

-No. Illinois law has rather onerous provisions relating to exclusive possession of the marital residence.
+No. Illinois law has rather onerous provisions relating to eviction from the marital home.
 See the Gitlin Law Firm’s Q&A re exclusive possession of the marital home.